johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `MMM` is the three-letter English-language month name, and `±hh:mm` represents the signed offset from UTC in hours and minutes, rounded if necessary.

-`rfc5322-utc-string`: A string that conforms to the format for UTC time in [RFC 5322](https://datatracker.ietf.org/doc/html/5322).
+`date-rfc5322-utc-string`: A string that conforms to the format for UTC time in [RFC 5322](https://datatracker.ietf.org/doc/html/5322).
 Roughly speaking, this is of the form
 `WWW, dd MMM yyyy hh:mm:ss +00:00`, where
 `WWW` is the three-letter English-language weekday name and `MMM` is the three-letter English-language month name.

-`iso-week-number`: The number of the week in this date's year, between 1 and either 52 or 53.
+`date-iso-week-number`: The number of the week in this date's year, between 1 and either 52 or 53.
 Week 1 is the first full week where Thursday ia in January.

-`iso-week-year`: The number of the period which begins in week 1 and ends in week 52 or 53.
+`date-iso-week-year`: The number of the period which begins in week 1 and ends in week 52 or 53.
 It is the same as `year` except for up to six days in January and December.

-`seconds-in-minute`: the number of seconds in the date's minute.
+`date-seconds-in-minute`: the number of seconds in the date's minute.

-`seconds-in-day`: The total number of seconds in the date's day.
+`date-seconds-in-day`: The total number of seconds in the date's day.

-`time-fold`:  The time fold associated with this date (see above).
+`date-time-fold`:  The time fold associated with this date (see above).

 ### Duration procedures

 `(duration `*alist*`)`

-Returns a date object based on the *objs*, which alternate between symbols (called fields) and specific values.
+Returns a duration object based on the *objs*, which alternate between symbols (called fields) and specific values.
 The following possibilities for combinations of fields may be used:
  * The fields `years`, `months`, `weeks`, `days`, `hours`, `minutes`, `seconds`, and `nanoseconds`